adireddy/adireddy.github.io/_posts/2014-11-20-haxe-access-modifiers-return-types.md

 ---
 layout: post
-title: Haxe default Access Modifiers and Return Value Type.
+title: Haxe default Access Modifiers and Return Value Type
 ---

-Any developers out there coming from ActionScript or Java background like me, the default access modifiers and return type in Haxe are a bit different.
+Any developers out there coming from ActionScript or Java background like me, the default access modifiers and function return type in Haxe are a bit different.
 So let's have a quick look at them in classes, interfaces and externs.

 **Classes:**